-Genus Sceletium Journal of Ethnopharmacology 50 (1996) 119-130 Psychoactive constituents of the genus Sceletium Received 13 July 1995; accepted 27 November 1995 ABSTRACT The use by the Khoisan of South Africa of Sceletium plants in psychoactive preparations has often been...Read More
+Genus Sceletium Journal of Ethnopharmacology 50 (1996) 119-130 Psychoactive constituents of the genus Sceletium Received 13 July 1995; accepted 27 November 1995 ABSTRACT The use by the Khoisan of South Africa of Sceletium plants in psychoactive preparations has often...Read More

 In the American Journal of Psychotherapy, D. Goleman (6) suggested a division of meditation into two general catagories.
 His distinction was supported by transpersonal psychotherapy theory papers written by Seymour Boorstein M.D (7), Greg Bogart M.A (8), Mark C. Kasprow M.D and...Read More

 SCELETIUM is a small genus of low growing succulent shrubs in the ice plant family (Aizoaceae) endemic to the karroid areas of Western, Eastern and Northern Cape Provinces, South Africa.
 The succulent leaves grow in pairs and eventually die away leaving persistent leaf vein...Read More

 Sceletium tortuosum (Kanna) has been used by South African pastoralists and hunter-gatherers as a mood-altering substance since prehistoric times.
 The earliest written records of the use of the Kanna plant date back to 1662.

 Sceletium was an item of barter in the time of Jan van Riebeck, and there is documentation of trade from the Castle in Cape Town, South Africa.
 The traditionally prepared dried sceletium was often chewed as a quid after fermenting it, but it has also been made into teas and tinctures.
 Less commonly, it has been reported that Sceletium tortuosum used to be inhaled as a snuff, or smoked with the addition of other herbs.